Winslow Hall and the Lowndes family

 1948: Geoffrey Houghton Brown, an antiques dealer, purchases Winslow Hall

-1959: Sir Edward & Lady Tomkins move into Winslow Hall
+1959: Sir Edward & Lady Tomkins buy Winslow Hall

 Arthur Clear: A Thousand Years of Winslow Life (1888): pp.15-16 on Winslow Hall